trinnovative/trinnovative.github.io/_posts/2016-02-09-generate-jpa-metamodel.md

 The plugin already provides an integration in the Gradle build lifecycle.
 The generation happens before the compileJava task.
 Moreover, the generated files are deleted when executing the clean task.

-Please note, that I've switched Hibernate version 5.0.7.Final.
-Moreover, I've added a separated sourceSet for the generated sources, so that they're available on the classpath.
+Please note, that we've switched to Hibernate version 5.0.7.Final.
+Moreover, we've added a separated sourceSet for the generated sources, so that they're available on the classpath.

 ### Usage with Spring Data